malsch/occupationCoding/README.md

 This is an R package for occupation coding.
 It accompanies the following publication:

+(not yet published)

-Don't expect that this package will solve your problem.
+Don't expect that this package will solve your problem without effort.
 You will probably need to do some programming to make this package suit your application.

 ## Installation